wahasa/Parrot/README.md

 Name
 ```
-Ubuntu Desktop
+Parrot Desktop
 ```

 To disconnect VNC Client, click (X) on the right.

 3. Stop VNC Server

-on Ubuntu, run this command to stop :
+on Parrot, run this command to stop :
 ```
 vnc-stop
 ```